awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

 **To allow an IAM entity to delete any service role**

-Add the following statement to the permissions policy for the IAM entity that needs to delete a service\-linked role, or any service\-role:
+Add the following statement to the permissions policy for the IAM entity that needs to delete a service\-linked role, or any service\-role\.

 ```
 {